fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 *chgrp* #changes group ownership of a file

 *chmod* #changes the permissions of a file.
-As an example, chmod 666 file.txt will set a file called file.txt to be both readable and writable by the owner.
-As an example, chmod g+w file.txt will make file.txt writeable by anyone with group ownership.
+As an example, *chmod 666 file.txt* will set a file called file.txt to be both readable and writable by the owner.
+As another example, *chmod g+w file.txt* will make file.txt writeable by anyone with group ownership.

 *set* #this sets or unsets shell variables.
 If used without an argument then it will print a list of all variables, both shell and environment, and shell functions.